JumioServices/PerformNetverify-Batch-Java/README.md

 Maven can be downloaded and installed directly [here](http://maven.apache.org/download.html).

 On Mac, Maven can also be installed through Homebrew.
+Please check [here](https://brew.sh/) for Homebrew installation.

 ```
 $ brew install maven